 As a general rule, all disputes are arbitrable unless otherwise provided by a federal law (article 1(4) of the ICA Law, article 1(3) of the DCA Law).
-Article 33 of the Arbitrazh Procedure Code (APC) indicates that bankruptcy, public acts and collective actions, as well as certain types of corporate and IP disputes are subject to exclusive jurisdiction of commercial courts.
-Article 22.1(2) of the Civil Procedure Code (CPC) adds to this list the disputes arising out of: family relations, employment relations, inheritance relations, environmental damage, relations governed by the legislation on the contract system in the field of procurement, privatisation of state and municipal property, compensation for damage caused to life and health, and some other.
+Article 33 of the APC indicates that bankruptcy, public acts and collective actions, as well as certain types of corporate and IP disputes are subject to exclusive jurisdiction of commercial courts (Resolution of the Plenum of the Supreme Court of the Russian Federation dated 10 December 2019 No 53).
+Article 22.1(2) of the Civil Procedure Code (CPC) adds to this list the disputes arising out of: family relations, employment relations, inheritance relations, environmental damage, relations governed by the legislation on the contract system in the field of procurement, privatisation of state and municipal property, compensation for damage caused to life and health, and some other (Ruling of the Judicial Chamber for Civil Disputes of the Supreme Court of the Russian Federation dated 17 November 2020 in case No 13-2387/2019).

 The disputes relating to public procurement are temporary non-arbitrable - until the law governing the procedure for determination of the arbitral institution for administration of such cases is adopted.
 In December 2018, both the Supreme Court in the Review of the Court Practice and the legislator confirmed that the public procurement prohibition shall be interpreted narrowly and shall not cover procurement contracts of Russian state-controlled companies.
-But in accordance with DCA Law (as amended in December 2018) such disputes having their seat in Russia shall be administered by a "permanent arbitral institution".
+But in accordance with DCA Law (as amended in December 2018) such disputes having their seat in Russia shall be administered by a "permanent arbitral institution" (Case A40-46243/2019 RailTransAuto v Transtech Oy (Skoda Transtech Oy)).

 The DCA Law finally confirmed that in general, corporate disputes are arbitrable.
-The following conditions shall be satisfied for most of the corporate disputes: the seat of arbitration must be in Russia; the dispute must be referred to permanent arbitral institution; the institution must have special rules for corporate disputes; and the arbitration agreement needs to be signed by the legal entity itself, all its shareholders as well as other persons who are claimants or defendants in such disputes, or the arbitration clause is included into the charter of the legal entity (see article 225.1(3) of the APC, articles 7(7), and 45(7), of the DCA Law).
+The following conditions shall be satisfied for most of the corporate disputes: the seat of arbitration must be in Russia; the dispute must be referred to permanent arbitral institution; the institution must have special rules for corporate disputes; and the arbitration agreement needs to be signed by the legal entity itself, all its shareholders as well as other persons who are claimants or defendants in such disputes, or the arbitration clause is included into the charter of the legal entity (see article 225.1(3) of the APC, articles 7(7) and 45(7) of the DCA Law).
 Certain categories of corporate disputes are exempted from the two latter requirements following the December 2018 amendments into the DCA Law (see articles 7(7.1) and 45(7.1)).

-In the meantime, disputes arising out of procedure of notarial certification of transactions, disputes regarding calling of shareholders' meeting, disputes related to excluding participants of legal entities, and some minor ones listed in article 225.1(2) of the APC are non-arbitrable.
-The only exception from this rule applies to Russian international companies (ie, foreign legal entities that redomiciled to Russia from abroad), if the charter of such company contains an arbitration agreement and provides for application of foreign law rules (see details in article 225.1(2.1) of the APC).
+In the meantime, disputes arising out of the procedure of notarial certification of transactions, disputes regarding the calling of a shareholders' meeting, disputes related to excluding participants of legal entities, and some minor ones listed in article 225.1(2) of the APC are non-arbitrable, The only exception from this rule applies to Russian international companies (ie, foreign legal entities that redomiciled to Russia from abroad), if the charter of such company contains an arbitration agreement and provides for the application of foreign law rules (see details in article 225.1(2.1) of the APC).